 Bricks have been used for in construction millennia.
 The earliest bricks, much like many of today’s bricks, were made of clay.
 In some cases, they were made from mud and straw.
 The Industrial Revolution brought about mass use of bricks in construction, however.
 By the early 1900s brick had become the preferred material for commercial buildings (source).

-Much like the average weights of different cinder blocks, bricks will vary in weight depending not just on the physical dimensions but by density variations in bricks of the same size.
+Much like the average weights of different concrete blocks, bricks will vary in weight depending not just on the physical dimensions but by density variations in bricks of the same size.

 What is the Most Common Brick Size?